 No, Chase Sapphire reward points do not expire.
 But you will lose whatever points you haven’t redeemed when you close your Chase Sapphire® Card, Chase Sapphire Preferred® Card, or Chase Sapphire Reserve® credit card account.
 The same is true if Chase decides to close the account for you.
 That generally happens when you don’t pay the bill, but there are other situations, too.
-So I’ll give you the full list.
+So, I’ll give you the full list.

 Here’s how you could lose unredeemed Chase Sapphire reward points:

-For example, what if you needed 100,000 points for $625 in travel booked through Chase, rather than just 50,000?
-The Sapphire Preferred Card’s initial bonus would look very different.
 Frequent redemption minimizes the risk.
 And there’s no reason to wait, considering that you can pay for part of a travel expense with points and put the rest on your card like a normal charge.
-So it’s best to use any points you’ve accumulated each time you travel.
+So, it’s best to use any points you’ve accumulated each time you travel.

 But if you feel too limited by having to book travel through Chase, you can always go for a top rewards card that allows you to make your arrangements anywhere.
 You can check out our editors' latest picks for the best travel credit cards in the market.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.